New Hampshire Freshwater Fishing

 - Carp: May be taken by any legal method and by bow and arrow with cord attached, in that part of the river beginning at the point on the northern boundary of Grafton County in New Hampshire which is directly opposite the town of Concord, VT, south to the Massachusetts border.

 - Chain Pickerel: The daily limit is 10 fish.

 - Northern Pike: The daily limit is 1 fish; minimum total length 28 inches.

-- Walleye (Pike Perch): No person shall take walleye 16 to 18 inches; the daily limit is 4 fish, of which only 1 can be larger than 18 inches.
+- Walleye: No person shall take walleye 16 to 18 inches; the daily limit is 4 fish, of which only 1 can be larger than 18 inches.

 From a point 1,600 feet upstream from the bridge in North Stratford upstream to a point 250 feet below the Lyman Falls Dam in North Stratford, and marked by a sign, the following restrictions apply: Fishing shall be permitted by artificial lures and flies only.
 All lures and flies shall have barbless hooks or shall have all barbs pinched so they will not interfere with removal of the hook from the fish.
 All fish are to be immediately released unharmed.

-Vernon Dam in Vernon, Vermont, and Hinsdale, New Hampshire, shall be closed to all fishing to a point 150 feet below the dam.
-Wilder Dam in Wilder, Vermont, and Lebanon, New Hampshire, shall be closed to all fishing to a point 150 feet below the dam.
+Vernon Dam in Vernon, VT., and Hinsdale, N.H., shall be closed to all fishing to a point 150 feet below the dam.
+Wilder Dam in Wilder, VT., and Lebanon, N.H., shall be closed to all fishing to a point 150 feet below the dam.

 New Hampshire • Massachusetts